Tuesday and Thursday, 2:00-3:15

 The second incident, by CAS rules, will result

-in expulsion from the University.
+in a semester suspension from the College.

 CS Department policy on academic dishonesty